iqbal-lab/iqbal-lab.github.io/_posts/2015-12-17-Test-Driving-Nanopore-Assemblies.md

 * Poligraph takes the %Aligned Bases up from 79% to 92% for miniasm, which is quite a leap.
 This almost surely means that the low percentage originally was due to many clustered SNPs rather than collapsed duplications.
 * The number of miniasm SNPs drops by a factor of 100 and indels by a factor of 5
 * LQS/PBcR each go up to >99.95% accuracy.
+* The accuracy we get with poligraph is still not as high as that reported by Mike Schatz (99.99%), although we believe that takes a few hours to a day on a cluster, rather than 6/7 mins on a single core.

 ##### Dataset 2: SQK006